zamiulalam/mimic3_analysis/README.md

 - **PR-AUC** (Average Precision) — preferred for imbalanced datasets, reflects precision-recall trade-off at all thresholds
 - **Brier Score** — for the LSTM model (probabilistic calibration)

----

-## Notes

-- The dataset is **imbalanced** (~13.5% positive class).
-All models include explicit strategies to handle this (class weighting or `scale_pos_weight`).
-- The LSTM uses zero-padding with a `Masking` layer to handle variable-length episodes.
-- GCS sub-scores and the composite total are both retained as features.

----

-## References

-- Johnson, A. et al. (2016).
-MIMIC-III, a freely accessible critical care database. *Scientific Data*.
-- Harutyunyan, H. et al. (2019).
-Multitask learning and benchmarking with clinical time series data. *Scientific Data*. [mimic3-benchmarks](https://github.com/YerevaNN/mimic3-benchmarks)
-# mimic3_analysis
-Analysis of Health Care Data from MIMIC 3 dataset